 The current situation

-HS2 is a proposed high-speed rail line from London to Birmingham.
-AVDC remains strongly opposed to HS2 in its current form and we are doing all we can to ensure that the concerns of our local communities are heard at the highest level.
+On Thursday 23 February, Royal Assent was granted to HS2, giving the green light for construction to commence on the high-speed line between London and Birmingham.
+We expect the initial preparatory stages of the construction process to begin in the spring 2017 and we are doing all we can to ensure that the concerns of our local communities are heard at the highest level.

 MPs vote for HS2 at Second Reading

 On 28 April 2014, parliament voted for HS2 to go ahead.